 The accompanying condensed consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities and commitments in the ordinary course of business.
 The Company has historically funded its operations with proceeds from sales of preferred and common stock and borrowings under a loan and security agreement.
-As of June 30, 2020, the Company had an accumulated deficit of \$245.0 million.
+As of March 31, 2021, the Company had an accumulated deficit of \$287.8 million.
 The Company expects to continue to generate operating losses in the foreseeable future.
-The Company expects that its cash and cash equivalents at June 30, 2020 will be sufficient to fund its operations for at least the next twelve months from the date of the issuance of these interim condensed consolidated financial statements.
+The Company expects that its cash, cash equivalents and marketable securities at March 31, 2021 will be sufficient to fund its operations for at least the next 12 months following the filing date of this Quarterly Report on Form 10-Q.